betechsol/BETECH-APP-DEPLOYMENT/README.md

-# BETECH App Deployment
+# BETECH EKS Deployment Scripts

-This repository contains all components and deployment instructions for the BETECH Login Application, including the Spring Boot backend, React frontend, and PostgreSQL database setup.
-The deployment is containerized using Docker and orchestrated with Docker Compose.
+This repository contains production-ready deployment scripts for the BETECH application on Amazon EKS, incorporating all fixes and lessons learned from troubleshooting.

 ## Project Structure